-- 6.8.1.
-The RUN ENDS PHASE formalizes the end of the run and prepares the game to return to the timing structure from which the run was initiated. - 6.8.2.
-During the Run Ends Phase, if the Runner has any credits from bad publicity remaining in their credit pool, the Runner loses those credits. - 6.8.3.
+- b.
+If the attacked server has ceased to exist, the run is not declared unsuccessful.
+See rule 8.2.7. - 6.8.5.
 Abilities with "when a run ends," "when a run is unsuccessful," or "when a(n) (un)successful run ends" trigger conditions do not trigger during the Run Ends Phase.
 Rather, they are marked as pending by the checkpoint following the conclusion of the entire run.
 Thus, those abilities do not resolve during the run.
 See also rule 10.3.5.